atlan-antillia/EfficientNet-Cervical-Cancer/README.md

 └─SCC    (Squamous cell carcinoma)
 </pre>
-3. The size of each image in the original dataset is 2040x1536, which is apparently too large to use for a EfficientNetV2 model traing.
+3. The size of each image in the original dataset is 2040x1536, which is apparently too large to use for a EfficientNetV2 model training.
 Therefore, we have created a resized <b>Liquid-based-cytology-pap-smear-images-512x512-master</b> dataset from the renamed dataset. by using <a href="./projects/Cervical-Cancer/resize.py">resize.py</a>.
 <br>